 - Senior Copywriter

 Typically working at the highest levels of an organization's creative department, senior copywriters develop ideas for communication campaigns and dictate much of an organization's written voice.
-They often serve in an editorial capacity, supervising junior copywriters to help them develop their writing skills.
+They often serve in an editorial capacity, supervising junior copywriters and helping them develop their writing skills.

 - Community Relations Manager

-Functioning in a similar capacity to a PR manager, community relations managers work to develop and maintain an organization's relationship with community members, rather than just consumers.
+Functioning in a similar capacity to a PR manager, community relations managers work to develop and maintain an organization's relationship with community members.
 Like PR managers, they interact with the media to create a positive public image for their organization.
 These managers often oversee a company's charitable contributions and volunteer programs.

 Doctoral Degree in Communication

-A doctoral degree in communication typically prepares graduates for positions in corporate research and academia rather than the direct engagement of lower-level degrees.
-For students interested in interacting with the public and shaping an organization's public perception, a doctoral degree may be too abstract, but for those interested in exploring the psychological, social, and economic processes underlying communication, the field offers the opportunity to develop new methods and concepts for organizations to use.
-After earning a doctorate, many communication majors continue in academia, performing their own research and teaching classes.
-Others may take research positions with companies, and in some instances, progress to the top levels of management.
+A doctoral degree in communication typically prepares graduates for positions in corporate research and academia.
+Individuals interested in exploring the psychological, social, and economic processes underlying communication can pursue a doctorate.
+Graduates have the opportunity to develop new methods and concepts for organizations to use.
+After earning this degree, many communication majors continue in academia, performing their own research and teaching classes.
+Others may take research positions with companies.

 - Postsecondary Professor